-We are delighted to announce the 11 projects that will be awarded funding through the Local Digital COVID-19 Challenge.
+Today we’re pleased to announce the 9 council-led digital projects that will be awarded funding through Round 5 of the Local Digital Fund.